node-formidable/formidable/Readme.md

 Emitted when there is an error processing the incoming form.
 A request that experiences an error is automatically paused, you will have to manually call `request.resume()` if you want the request to continue firing `'data'` events.

+#### Event: 'aborted'

+Emitted when the request was aborted by the user.
+Right now this can be due to a 'timeout' or 'close' event on the socket.
+In the future there will be a seperate 'timeout' event (needs a change in the node core).

 #### Event: 'end' ()

 Emitted when the entire request has been received, and all contained files have finished flushing to disk.
 This is a great place for you to send your response.